brianberns/PowerSeries/README.md

     loop seriesF seriesG
 ```

 Subtraction, multiplication, and exponentiation of power series are defined similarly.
-(See McIlroy's paper for the math, which is fairly straightforwad.)
+(See McIlroy's paper for the math, which is fairly straightforward.)
 With those operations in place, we can construct power series algebraically.
 For example, the following expression represents the arbitrary polynomial `(1 - 2x²)³`:

 ```fsharp
 // (1 - 2x²)³ = 1 - 6x² + 12x⁴ - 8x⁶